 by Benedict Freedman & Nancy Freedman

-Recently arrived in Calgary, Alberta after a long, hard journey from Boston, sixteen-year-old Katherine Mary O’Fallon never imagined that she could lose her heart so easily—or so completely.
-Standing over six feet tall, with “eyes so blue you could swim in them,” Mike Flannigan is a well-respected sergeant in the Canadian Mounted Police—and a man of great courage, kindness, and humor.
-Together, he and his beloved Kathy manage to live a good, honest life in this harsh, unforgiving land—and find strength in a love as beautiful and compelling as the wilderness around them…
+Sixteen-year-old Katherine Mary O’Fallon arrives in Calgary, Alberta after a long, grueling journey from Boston, never imagining how quickly—or how completely—she will lose her heart.
+Towering over six feet tall with “eyes so blue you could swim in them,” Mike Flannigan serves as a well-respected sergeant in the Canadian Mounted Police and embodies courage, kindness, and humor.
+Together, Mike and his beloved Kathy build a good, honest life in the harsh, unforgiving land of the Canadian frontier, drawing strength from a love as beautiful and compelling as the wilderness that surrounds them.

 The Call of the Wild